abinit/abinit/doc/mkdocs-user-guide/anaddb.md

     anaddb < anaddb.files >& log &

+where standard out and standard error are piped to the log file called "log"

+!!! tip
-where standard out and standard error are piped to the log file called "log" (piping the standard error, thanks to the '&' sign placed after '>' is **really important** for the analysis of eventual failures, when not due to ABINIT, but to other sources, like disk full problem ...).
+    Piping the standard error, thanks to the '&' sign placed after '>' is **really important** for the analysis of eventual failures, when not due to ABINIT, but to other sources, like disk full problem.

 The user can specify any names he/she wishes for any of these files.
 Variations of the above commands could be needed, depending on the flavor of UNIX that is used